aalto-ics-kepaco/ProjSe/README.md

 The ProjSe can be imported as

->import  as ProjSe
+>import  ProjSe

 ## Running the projective selection algorithm

 There is a demonstration in the "examples" directory.
-It requires the instalation of the matplotlib.
+It requires the installation of the matplotlib.

 ## Interface: